University of St. Francis

 Objective 1

-First, and most importantly, USF will leverage its Catholic heritage and Franciscan identity (of a values-oriented institutional culture) to create an intentionally diverse and welcoming community so that our students, lead, succeed, and graduate in order to contribute positively to their communities.
-This includes ensuring that our student body embraces and reflects the diversity of a global world.
+First, and most importantly, USF will leverage its Catholic heritage and Franciscan identity (of a values-oriented institutional culture) to create a welcoming community of learners so that our students, lead, succeed, and graduate in order to contribute positively to their communities.
+This includes ensuring that our student body embraces a global world.
 As importantly, USF will increase students and employees’ understanding of Catholic, Franciscan values and Catholic Social Teaching so USF exceeds national averages for student and alumni satisfaction and learning outcomes.
 A strengthening of our “communities of learning” will provide all members a sense of belonging.
 Finally, we will maintain a persistence and completion rate higher than our peer institutions in each of our student populations, and for specific vulnerable populations.

 Objective 2